-- 1. Teachers will make the Head Start/Early Head Start health staff or childcare director aware of any suspected communicable disease after performing their morning health checks. - 2.
-The Health Services Manager and/or the childcare center director will assess the child's medical condition. - The family service staff will take the necessary action to notify the parents of illness or any contagious or suspicious skin rashes.
+Teachers will make the Head Start/Early Head Start health staff or childcare director aware of any suspected communicable disease after performing their morning health checks.

+- 16. The Health Coordinator and/or the childcare center director will assess the child's medical condition. - 17.
+The family service staff will take the necessary action to notify the parents of illness or any contagious or suspicious skin rashes.
-- A child whose illness requires that the child be sent home will be given appropriate attention and supervision until the child's parent arrives to remove the child. - A child with uncontrolled diarrhea or vomiting will be provided care apart from the other children.
-Extra attention must be given to hygiene and sanitation, until the parent or other person authorized by the parent arrives to pick up the child. - Symptoms and signs of possible severe illness (such as lethargy, uncontrolled breathing, uncontrolled diarrhea, vomiting illness, two or more episodes in 3 hours, a rash with fever, mouth sores with drooling, wheezing, behavior change, or other unusual signs) or until the health staff evaluation indicates that the child can be included in the facility's activities. - The child who has been diagnosed with a communicable disease; a physician's note determining that the child is no longer communicable and is able to participate in the facility's activities.

-Communicable diseases that exclude a child from care are defined by the Louisiana Department of Health (relating to Diseases Requiring Exclusion from Child-Care Facilities and Schools).

-- 3. Head Start/Early Head Start health staff or childcare director will notify the Department of Health of a reportable communicable disease within 24 hours. - 4.
-Head Start/Early Head Start health staff or childcare directors will notify the State of Louisiana Day Care Licensing officials when required. - 5.
+- a.
+A child whose illness requires that the child be sent home will be given appropriate attention and supervision until the child's parent arrives to remove the child. - b.
+A child with uncontrolled diarrhea or vomiting will be provided care apart from the other children.
+Extra attention must be given to hygiene and sanitation, until the parent or other person authorized by the parent arrives to pick up the child. - 18.
+Symptoms and signs of possible severe illness (such as lethargy, uncontrolled breathing, uncontrolled diarrhea, vomiting illness, two or more episodes in 3 hours, a rash with fever, mouth sores with drooling, wheezing, behavior change, or other unusual signs) or until the health staff evaluation indicates that the child can be included in the facility's activities. - a.
+The child who has been diagnosed with a communicable disease; a physician's note determining that the child is no longer communicable and is able to participate in the facility's activities. - 19.
+Communicable diseases that exclude a child from care are defined by the Louisiana Department of Health (relating to Diseases Requiring Exclusion from Child-Care Facilities and Schools). - 20.
+Head Start/Early Head Start health staff or childcare director will notify the Department of Health of a reportable communicable disease within 24 hours. - 21.
+Head Start/Early Head Start health staff or childcare directors will notify the State of Louisiana Day Care Licensing officials when - 22.
 Head Start/Early Head Start health staff or childcare directors will notify other parents in the classroom or center when advised to do so by the Department of Health.
-This notification to parents will include education on prevention and treatment of the illness. - 6.
-When a child has head lice or other infestations parents will be given educational materials, which will include treatment instruction. - 7.
-If a child does not return to the center in a timely manner, a staff member will make a home visit to provide support. - 8.
-If critical illness or injury requires immediate attention of a physician, Head Start staff will: - a.
-Contact emergency medical services or take the child to the nearest emergency room. - b.
-Give the child first-aid treatment or CPR when needed. - c.
-Contact the parent - d.
-Ensure supervision of the other children in the group. - e.
-Complete the appropriate accident reporting form and document the action taken. - 9.
-If COVID-19 symptoms or illness is present, Head Start staff will: - a.
-Isolate the child in the designated health room on site with a Kingsley House staff member (see health room policy) - b.
-The child's parent/guardian will be contacted to pick-up the child within 1 hour. - c.
-A child with COVID19 must be isolated for a minimum of 7 days from symptom appearance and can return after their fever has been resolved for 72 hours without fever reducing medication.
+This notification to parents will include education on prevention and treatment of the illness. - 23.
+When a child has head lice or other infestations parents will be given educational materials, which will include treatment instruction. - 24.
+If a child does not return to the center in a timely manner, a staff member will make a home visit to provide support. - 25.
+If critical illness or injury requires immediate attention of a physician, Head Start staff will: - 26.
+Contact emergency medical services or take the child to the nearest emergency room. - 27.
+Give the child first-aid treatment or CPR when needed. - 28.
+Contact the parent - 29.
+Ensure supervision of the other children in the group. - 30.
+Complete the appropriate accident reporting form and document the action taken. - 31.
+If COVID-19 symptoms or illness is present, Head Start staff will: - 32.
+The child's parent/guardian will be contacted to pick-up the child within 1 hour. - 33.
+A child with COVID19 must be isolated for a minimum of 5 days from symptom appearance and can return after their fever has been resolved for 72 hours without fever reducing medication.
 The decision to discontinue isolation should be made with the child's healthcare provider